-Check in to a shipping container at Bristol Airport’s modular hotel
+Check-in to a shipping container at Bristol Airport’s modular hotel

 The Hampton by Hilton hotel, the first hotel on site at Bristol Airport, is just one part of an exciting programme for expansion around the terminal.

 The 201 bedroom project leads the way in new construction technology by utilising shipping containers as modular bedrooms which are produced in a factory in China, before being shipped to Bristol.
-The pre-designed modules are completely factory finished and are assembled in as little as 3 weeks.
+The pre-designed modules are completely factory finished and are assembled in as little as three weeks.

 The modules, which include staircases and lobbies, are first signed off by Hilton representatives at the factory in China before being built and finished internally by CIMC Developments (China International Marine Containers Group Ltd).

-Consisting of two bedroom wings linked by a glazed walkway at each level, forming an ‘H’ plan, the hotel is clad in a variety of metal sheets and panels, whilst the intimate internal courtyards have a warmer timber-like cladding.
-Together with some creative lighting it is hoped this will create an oasis of calm away from the hustle and bustle of the air travel.
+Consisting of two bedroom wings linked by a glazed walkway at each level, forming a ‘H’ plan, the hotel is clad in a variety of metal sheets and panels, whilst the intimate internal courtyards have a warmer timber-like cladding.
+Together with some creative lighting it is hoped this will create an oasis of calm away from the hustle and bustle of air travel.